Learn to Hunt

-Epizootic hemorrhagic disease and bluetongue (collectively, HD) are diseases spread by a biting midge that causes high fever in infected deer and also causes the cell walls in their heart, lungs and diaphragm to weaken and burst.
-HD cannot be transferred among deer.
-Thus prevalence of HD is frequency dependent (i.e., not related to deer density).
+Epizootic hemorrhagic disease and bluetongue (collectively, HD) are diseases spread by a biting midge that causes high fever in infected deer and also causes the cell walls in heart, lungs and diaphragm tissue to weaken and burst.
+HD cannot be transferred from deer to deer.
 In dry, drought years it can be worse as deer are more concentrated around water.
 The deer are attracted to water to combat the fever and dehydration due to the hemorrhaging.
 Most deer die one to four days after being infected with HD.
-However, the deer herd will build up a genetic immunity to persistent strains of HD, as they have in many southern states.
+However, the deer herd can build up an immunity to persistent strains of HD, as they have in many southern states.

 HD was widely reported in 2012 and 2013 in eastern and southern Iowa.
 Some losses due to HD generally occur every year, but usually at low levels and in localized areas.
-It is important to know that HD effects are temporary, and broad scale (County or larger) population-level effects in Iowa have historically occurred infrequently (about once every 5 years).
+It is important to know that HD effects are temporary, and broad scale (County or larger) population-level effects in Iowa have historically occurred infrequently.
 HD effects are reduced when rain disperses the deer by providing more watering areas or a heavy frost kills the midges.
 Because HD is frequency dependent, reductions in deer density will not affect disease prevalence.
 In other words, the percent of the population that will die is only dependent on the number of infected midges that bite susceptible deer.